 Fort Wayne Community Schools, a school district in Fort Wayne, Indiana, that serves nearly 30,000 students, has been undertaking referendum-funded projects to keep their facilities operating efficiently and effectively.
 In 2017, Primary Engineering was selected to oversee the $38.4 million renovation of Northrop High School, built in 1971 and home to approximately 2,000 students.

-The project includes upgrading aging mechanical, plumbing, and electrical systems as well as building finishes, exterior envelope, code compliance, and ADA accessibility.
-Work began in Spring 2018 and is expected to be completed in 2021.
+The project included upgrading aging mechanical, plumbing, and electrical systems as well as building finishes, exterior envelope, code compliance, and ADA accessibility.
+Work began in Spring 2018 and is expected was completed in 2021.

-The fast-paced phasing for this project is complicated by the aging MEP systems in the nearly 50-year-old structure, and having to work around the school needs and schedules resulting in there being limited available periods for construction and design.
-A very tight construction labor market has also presented challenges, so the development of a detailed phasing plan has been critical to allow the work to occur and milestones to be met by the available labor.
+The fast-paced phasing for this project was complicated by the aging MEP systems in the nearly 50-year-old structure, and having to work around the school needs and schedules resulting in there being limited available periods for construction and design.
+A very tight construction labor market also presented challenges, so the development of a detailed phasing plan was critical to allow the work to occur and milestones to be met by the available labor.

-Another important aspect of this project was the design of the HVAC system as the current high temp hot water heating plant is being converted to a low temp plant.
+Another important aspect of this project was the design of the HVAC system as the old high temp hot water heating plant was converted to a low temp plant.
 This will increase the boiler plant efficiency from 89% to 96% through the heating season for a net reduction in utility costs.
-Additionally, the electrical systems are being fully upgraded with a new emergency generator and associated distribution while the communications network is getting a complete overhaul with new 10 gigabyte fiber backbones and new MDF and IDF rooms to service the building’s technology needs.
+Additionally, the electrical systems were fully upgraded with a new emergency generator and associated distribution while the communications network got a complete overhaul with new 10 gigabyte fiber backbones and new MDF and IDF rooms to service the building’s technology needs.